Chronology

 Alaska Purchase

 The United States acquires Alaska from Russia.
-The region around Taku Harbor transitions to American jurisdiction, though federal presence in remote southeast Alaska remains minimal for years.
+The region around Taku Harbor transitions to American jurisdiction and is surveyed by Navy in 1868, though federal presence in remote southeast Alaska remains minimal for years.

 Presbyterian missionary activity

-As part of Sheldon Jackson’s Alaska mission network, Presbyterian missionaries extend into Taku Inlet, conducting services and establishing connections with Tlingit communities.
-The mission era overlaps with the cannery period.
+As part of what would become Sheldon Jackson’s Alaska mission network, Presbyterian missionaries extend into Taku River and later conducting services at Taku Harbor.
+Church later reconstructed in Juneau as the Native Presbyterian church.

 Salmon cannery established

-Like most small canneries in southeast Alaska, the Taku Harbor facility eventually ceases operation as the industry consolidates.
+Like many canneries in southeast Alaska, the Taku Harbor facility eventually ceases operation as salmon stocks plummet from overfishing.
 Buildings deteriorate and forest begins to reclaim the site.
+Tiger Olsen, the last employee of Libby, maintains what remains with seasonal residents Father Hubbard and Gordon Meyer.

 Alaska State Marine Park

-Taku Harbor is managed as a state marine park, preserving the anchorage and trails.
-Cannery pilings and machinery fragments remain visible.
-The site of Fort Durham is incompletely documented on the ground.
+Most of Taku Harbor is managed as a state marine park with surrounding Tongass National Forest, preserving the anchorage and trails.
+Cannery pilings and machinery remain visible.
+Tlingit settlement sites and Fort Durham have been reclaimed by the forest.

 Tlingit history